benjbuch/octo_waffle/part_01-basic_interactions.md

 the output that you should obtain on your machine.
 In this case, the lines of codes are prefixed with a ‘\#\#’ mark.

-> In R, the ‘\#’ sign serves as comment character and can appear nearly
+> In R, the ‘\#’ sign serves as comment character that can appear nearly
 > anywhere in the code.
 Anything typed behind this sign will be
 > invisible to R.

-If you want to recall, (modify) and reexecute a previous command, you can navigate the command history by using the up- and down-arrow keys on your keyboard.
-In RStudio, you can access your command history in the ‘History’ pane, which is next to the ‘Environment’ pane by default.

 ## A Sample Session